1. Introduction

 Adjust their Height, Radius (on cylinder), BottomRadius (on cone) and Translation to form a nice 3D arrow.

 Adjust their Color to something non-default to make things prettier.
-Remember that the arrow with later be lit by the lights we have set up in the main design (gameviewmain.castle-user-interface), so it will probably be brighter than what you observe now.
+Remember that the arrow will later be lit by the lights we have set up in the main design (gameviewmain.castle-user-interface), so it will probably be brighter than what you observe now.

 You can follow the values I chosen on the screenshots below, but really these are just examples.
 Go ahead and create your own 3D arrow as you please.